viniciuseduardo/devops-challenge-apps/web/README.md

 # Devops Web App

+## Observation

+You can ignore this `docker-compose.yml`.
+It's only a start point.

 ### install the node packages in the web container:
 ```sh
 → docker-compose run web npm install